Michael K. Williams, 'Wire' actor, found dead - KESQ

 Michael K. Williams, an actor best known for his role as Omar Little on HBO’s “The Wire,” has died.
 He was 54.

-Williams was found dead in his New York City apartment, a law enforcement official told CNN.
+Williams was found dead in his New York City apartment Monday afternoon, a law enforcement official told CNN.

 CNN has contacted representatives of Williams for comment.

+In a 2017 interview with the New York Times, Williams spoke openly about his struggles with substance abuse.

+“Addiction doesn’t go away,” he said at the time.
+“It’s an everyday struggle for me, but I’m fighting.”

-Williams, a New York City native, most recently appeared in HBO’s “Lovecraft Country” and the series “F Is for Family.”
-He starred as Chalky White in fours seasons of the prohibition-era drama “Boardwalk Empire.”
+Williams, a Brooklyn native, most recently appeared in HBO’s “Lovecraft Country” and the series “F Is for Family.”

+He became an almost iconic figure for many thanks to his role in “The Wire” as Omar Little, a shotgun-wielding character who made his living robbing drug dealers.
+He followed that up as a mobster in the HBO Prohibition-era mob drama “Boardwalk Empire,” and most recently earned an Emmy nomination for another series on the pay network, the macabre “Lovecraft Country.”

 Williams was next slated to co-star in Sony’s George Foreman biopic from George Tillman Jr., who was set to direct.